7 Ways To Lower Your Email Volume

 Rerouting incoming emails is one of the best features to set up.
 Build a structure of different labeled folders.
 Compile a list of tags and assign them to designated emails, for example, regular newsletters, notifications, or automatic replies.
 This way, you’ll be able to quickly and efficiently differentiate which emails are to be worked on, which can be filed right off the bat for future use or reference, or immediately deleted.
 Using tags can be most beneficial when used in tandem with the search function.
 It is much more straightforward to search for a specifically labeled email than a random, unassigned one.

 Try to keep it simple.
 Too many folders can overwhelm your inbox and ruin your overall goal of being organized.
 However, remember to keep up with your folders as neglecting them can result in substantive unread information.
 Use filters to compartmentalize specific types of emails into folders so you can batch process them.
+Using tools like Clean Email can assist in grouping similar emails into bundles (such as Ride Sharing, Food Delivery, Productivity Tools, etc.), significantly simplifying the filtering process for you.

 Additionally, creating separate specialized email addresses for different types of emails can function as a creative way to streamline communication, for example, one email address for internal communication, the other for external.
 The drawback is that you will have to switch between them when needed.
 However, before considering doing this, it is best to check with your IT department.
 It depends considerably on your organization’s preferences for communication, e.g., one commonly shared inbox.